 As well as the beautiful castle, the grounds are also the perfect place for a country stroll, and there’s an impressive collection of Ancient Egyptian artefacts as well.

-The castle is only open on select days in summer, although the grounds are open year-round.
+The castle is only open on select days in summer, although parts of the grounds are open year-round.
 You can check the website for public openings and special events.
-Ticket prices range from £7 for the garden only, to £23 for the castle, Egypt exhibition and gardens.
+Ticket prices change depending on the time of year, but you’re looking at about £30 for the castle, Egypt exhibition and gardens.

 You can also do a Downton Abbey tour with lunch.